porglezomp/satire/website/content/myths-and-facts.md

 Fact: They can't make an account without a credit card, so they literally can't get to that point without being fully aware that they're going to be charged for their purchases.

-**Myth: Only Amazon monetarily benefits from the system of shameless exploitation you're creating.**
+**Myth: Amazon is the only company that  monetarily benefits from the system of shameless exploitation you're creating.**

 Fact: Every seller in the Amazon marketplace has an equal opportunity to benefit from the increase in our customer base.